lsst-dm/dm_dev_guide/communications/slack-culture.rst

 - This edit feature is ideal to correct typographical or grammatical errors, or if the message is accidentally sent before it is fully typed out.
 - In order to easily link them elsewhere, messages should be coherent and in multiple sentences if required, instead of multiple single-line messages in short bursts.
-- In place of amending a message, it is preferable to use strikethrough ``~text~`` to retract an idea or statement that if you post something you recognize as wrong.
-A corrected statement can be added next to it.
+- In place of amending a message, it is preferable to use strikethrough ``~text~`` to retract an idea or statement that you recognize is wrong after posting.
+A corrected statement may be added next to it.
 This prevents surprises of seeing a notification and not finding that message on Slack.
 Moreover, this indicates the thought process undergone and avoids somebody else posting the same point again.
 - A message should be deleted only if posted in a wrong channel, or if it is not appropriate in a social forum.

 .. _slack-snippets: